Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 between the category $\PolStr$ of political structures (with \textit{political structure maps} as morphisms) and the category $\SCom$ of simplicial complexes (with \textit{simplicial maps} as morphisms).

-In this way, problems from political structures are “translated" into the language of simplicial complexes.
+In this way, problems from political structures are ``translated" into the language of simplicial complexes.
 This approach enables us to formulate concepts such as the stability of a political structure, merging of political structures, mediation, delegation or compromise in a more mathematically rigorous and operational manner, and to prove as \textit{theorems}, for example, that merging agents from disconnected components of a political structure increases the stability of that structure, that introducing a mediator increases the stability of a political structure, among others.
 Some facts can be expressed in the language of algebraic topology, using homology groups \cite[Sections 3.5. and 4.]{MV21}, \cite[Sections 2.4. and 3.4.]{Wang}.

 In this paper, we investigate the effects of introducing a mediator into a substructure of a political structure, motivated by an open question posed after \cite[Proposition 3.15]{MV21}, as well as the effects of introducing $n$ mediators into a political structure.
 We also investigate what happens when instead of merging agents we have splitting of an agent - in other words, when a vertex in a simplicial complex is split into two new vertices.
 Such situations are natural to observe, bearing in mind, for example, the splitting of political parties into new parties.
-Furthermore, we describe the stability of a political structure modeled by a simplicial complex via the $h$-vector of the complex, with particular attention to the case of shellable complexes.
-In the end, we model political structures as independence complexes of graphs, and illustrate this with several examples.
+Furthermore, we describe the stability of a political structure modeled by a simplicial complex via the $h$-vector of the complex, with particular attention to the case of shellable complexes, which are considered primarily for their topological and combinatorial properties, but we show that they also possess substantive social-scientific relevance.

+In the end, we model political structures as independence complexes of graphs, and illustrate this with several examples, showing how tools from topological combinatorics can be applied to investigate their stability.

+This stepwise, combinatorial, and topological approach provides a rigorous framework to quantify stability in political structures modeled by simplicial complexes, with previous works -- supplemented here by new results -- demonstrating the relevance and applicability of this methodology.

 \end{section}